-There are three red plastic bins next to the firewood stand near the main office where recyclables should be disposed of.
+There are three red plastic bins on the premises near the main office where recyclables should be disposed of.
 There is a separate bin for aluminum cans, glass, and another for plastics.
 Disposing of recyclables into these bins will help the sorting process for Michigan recycling.
 Please do not throw aluminum cans, bottles, or bottle caps into your bonfire, they will not burn!

 Do you ever have power outages in the Upper Peninsula?

 The Upper Peninsula often experiences its share of power outages.
 Sometimes it’s just for a few minutes, sometimes a few hours!
 When the power goes out, unfortunately, so does the electricity to our water pumps, thus you will not have water until the power is restored.
 (There's always water in Lake Superior!)
 We do have kerosene and battery operated lamps in the event of an extended power outage.
 Please contact the office if necessary.